 A notice of appointment may be combined with or included in another document, such as a contract or a fee agreement, as long as the document meets the requirements for an equivalent written statement.

 A photocopy or facsimile of a notice of appointment is acceptable.
 We will also accept a rubber-stamped signature of the representative unless there is a reason to doubt that it represents the intent of the representative to accept the appointment.

-Upon receiving a Form SSA-1696-U6 or an equivalent written statement, the HO or AC staff must annotate the appropriate systems, notify other offices, and properly associate the documents with the file.
+Upon receiving an SSA-1696 or an equivalent written statement, the HO or AC staff must annotate the appropriate systems, notify other offices, and properly associate the documents with the file.